Trump set to announce hotly anticipated U.S. Supreme Court pick

 The appointment will not change the ideological breakdown of a court that already has a 5-4 conservative majority, but nevertheless could move the court to the right.
 Kennedy sometimes joined the liberal justices on key rulings on divisive social issues like abortion and gay rights, a practice his replacement may not duplicate.

-Kennedy on June 27 announced plans to retire at age 81 after three decades on the court, effective on July 31.
+Kennedy, 81, announced on June 27 plans to retire after three decades on the court, effective on July 31.

 Trump’s selection will set up a confirmation showdown in the U.S. Senate, where his fellow Republicans hold a slim 51-49 majority, though with ailing Senator John McCain battling cancer in his home state of Arizona they currently can muster only 50 votes.
 Without Republican defections, however, Senate rules leave Democrats with scant options to block confirmation of Trump’s nominee.

-Trump last year appointed Neil Gorsuch, who has already become one of the most conservative justices, after Senate Republicans in 2016 refused to consider Democratic former President Barack Obama’s nominee to fill a vacancy left by the death of conservative Justice Antonin Scalia.
+Trump last year appointed Neil Gorsuch, who has already become one of the most conservative justices, after Senate Republicans in 2016 refused to consider Democratic former President Barack Obama’s nominee Merrick Garland to fill a vacancy left by the death of conservative Justice Antonin Scalia.
 As a result, Democrats have accused Republicans of stealing a Supreme Court seat.
 Gorsuch restored the court’s conservative majority.

-Democrats are certain to press Trump’s latest nominee on his or her views on the most divisive of topics: the landmark 1973 Roe v.
+Democrats are certain to press Trump’s latest nominee on views toward the most divisive of topics: the landmark 1973 Roe v.
 Wade ruling that legalized abortion nationwide, a decision some conservatives - particularly conservative Christians - have long wanted to overturn.

 The new justice can be expected to cast crucial votes on other matters of national importance including gay rights, gun control, the death penalty and voting rights.
-The court could also be called upon to render judgment on issues of personal significance to Trump and his administration including matters arising from Special Counsel Robert Mueller’s ongoing investigation and several civil lawsuits pending against Trump.
+The court could also be called upon to render judgment on issues of personal significance to Trump and his administration including matters arising from Special Counsel Robert Mueller’s ongoing Russia-related investigation and several civil lawsuits pending against Trump.

 Reporting by Lawrence Hurley, Andrew Chung and Jeff Mason; Editing by Will Dunham